lszeremeta/molstruct/README.md

 * `-l LIMIT`, `--limit LIMIT` maximum number of results (unlimited by default)

 Available options may vary depending on the version.
 To display all available options with their descriptions use ``molstruct -h``.

+## Predefined presets

+To make your work easier, Molstruct has built-in preset support.
+Thanks to this, you do not have to set everything manually, you just select the appropriate preset and it's ready.
+The presets are flexible.
+If you want to change e.g. the column names selected for a preset, you can do so.
+At the moment you can use the [DrugBank open](https://www.drugbank.ca/releases/latest#open-data) preset.
+It is planned to add more in the future.
+Any suggestions are welcome!

+### ``drugbank-open``

+Settings for the [open DrugBank dataset](https://www.drugbank.ca/releases/latest#open-data) in CSV file.
+The following settings are used for ``drugbank-open`` preset:

+* ``--value-delimiter`` is set to ' | '
+* ``--identifier`` is set to 'CAS'
+* ``--name`` is set to 'Common name'
+* ``--inChIKey`` is set to 'Standard InChI Key'
+* ``--alternateName`` is set to 'Synonyms'

 ## Examples